Giftbit/currencyapi/docs/quickstart/promotions.md

 Note the `value` requested against the `/dryRun` endpoint was $325 but the Account only could transact up to $300.
 Since `nsf:false` was set it allowed for the endpoint to return the maximum value the Account could transact; otherwise, it would have returned `400 - InsufficientFunds`.

-You can also use `/dryRun` endpoint when simulating a transaction for a customer.
-This will allow you to provide the customer with a breakdown of what promotions can be used for a given transaction (for example in your checkout summary before processing the transaction).
+You can also use the `/dryRun` endpoint when simulating a transaction for a customer.
+This will allow you to provide the customer with a breakdown of what promotions will be used for a given transaction (for example in your checkout summary before processing the transaction).

 ### Step 4: Transacting

-To create a Transaction against an Account you can use either our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/client-libraries.md#client-libraries) or use our REST API.
-If using the REST API you can find full endpoint documentation [here](https://giftbitcurrencyapi.docs.apiary.io/#reference/0/transactions).
+To create a transaction against an Account you can use either our [client libraries](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/docs/client-libraries.md#client-libraries) or use our REST API.
+If using the REST API, check out the Transactions section of our [full reference documentation](www.lightrail.com/docs).
 Also, be sure to include the metadata if using rule-based promotions.

 ## Support